trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/prepare-account.md

    When the account receives its tez, it owns enough stake to bake but has still no consensus or DAL rights because it has not declared its intention to become a baker.

-1. Set up a separate account to be the consensus key.
+1. (Optional) Set up a separate account to be the consensus key.
 This command creates an account and associates it with the `consensus_key` alias:

    ```bash